Antisemitism by country: Chile

 After a 23-year-old Israeli backpacker was arrested in January 2012 on suspicion of having accidentally ignited a fire in Torres del Paine National Park, he reportedly received taunts calling him a "filthy Jew" while being escorted to court.
 In February 2017, National Forest Corporation director Elizabeth Munoz criticized Israeli visitors for "cultural bad behavior" and said they would be removed from hostels if they presented "an aggressive attitude", her comments were denounced by Chile's umbrella Jewish organization.

 Chilean politician and former presidential candidate Daniel Jadue has faced accusations of antisemitism.

+Peru

+During the 1930s, the Jewish community in Peru saw itself negatively affected with the establishment of the Revolutionary Union, a fascist political party founded by Luis Miguel Sánchez Cerro, who served as president from 1931 until his assassination in 1933.
+Luis A. Flores assumed the party's leadership following his death, leading it towards a more radical shift in ideology.
+This antisemitic sentiment led to attacks on some Jewish-owned businesses in Lima.

+On April 28, 2026, while speaking at a ceremony for the Chamber of Commerce of Lima, Peruvian president José María Balcázar stated that Jewish people were responsible for pushing Nazi Germany into the Second World War while also claiming they controlled the banks and practiced usury.
+The statements were made in reference to a book written by Spanish philosopher Antonio Escohotado.
+In the immediate aftermath, Balcázar drew widespread condemnation, including from the governments of both Israel and Germany.

 Uruguay

 A 2014 poll from the Anti-Defamation League had 33% of Uruguayan respondents classified as harbouring antisemitic attitudes.
-In January 2018, an Uruguayan hotelier was reported to have a policy of rejecting Israeli post-military youth as his guests, which drew criticism from Uruguay's umbrella Jewish organisation Comite Central Israelita, its Minister of Tourism Liliam Kechichian, and B'nai B'rith International.
+In January 2018, an Uruguayan hotelier was reported to have a policy of rejecting Israeli post-military youth as his guests, which drew criticism from Uruguay's umbrella Jewish organisation Central Israelite Committee, its Minister of Tourism Liliam Kechichian, and B'nai B'rith International.